airbnb/HorizonCalendar/Docs/CONTRIBUTING.md

 # Contributing

 `HorizonCalendar` welcomes both fixes, improvements, and feature additions.
 If you'd like to contribute, open an issue or a Pull Request with a detailed description of your proposal and/or changes.
+If you'd like some help getting started, take a look at the [Technical Details](Docs/TECHNICAL_DETAILS.md) document for an overview of `HorizonCalendar`'s architecture.

 ### One issue or bug per Pull Request